What to Do in Singapore: Our Highlights + Sightseeing Map

 If you’d like some more information, we’ve written a detailed guide to the various options for visiting the Marina Bay Sands rooftop area:

 Right behind Marina Bay Sands is Gardens by the Bay.
 This huge park complex spans over 100 hectares of reclaimed land.
 The two gigantic greenhouses at the far end by the waterfront can be seen from miles away.
 They feature plants from all over the world in the style of a botanical garden.

 The slightly smaller greenhouse of two, Cloud Forest, is particularly impressive.
 You follow a walkway raised to dizzying heights that takes you on a tour of lush vegetation and a huge waterfall.

-Tickets for both greenhouses cost 28 SGD (about 18 euros).
-If you purchase them online at Getyourguide, you can benefit from a discounted rate of 23 SGD.
+Tickets for both greenhouses cost 28 SGD (about 20 euros).
+If you purchase them online at Getyourguide, you can benefit from a discounted rate of 20 SGD (about 14 euros).

 Gardens by the Bay is also home to the famous Supertrees, which are among Singapore’s most popular photo opportunities.

 The Supertrees are the most impressive in the evening.
-There’s a music and light show every day at 7:45 and 8:45 p.m., where the trees come alive in beautiful colors.
+There’s the Garden Rhapsody music and light show every day at 7:45 and 8:45 p.m., where the trees come alive in beautiful colors.

 The light show is accompanied by mood music, sometimes even featuring special themes, e.g. the Star Wars Edition with original music from the movies.